By TMoM Team Member Sandy Harper

-When the weather doesn’t cooperate, we may struggle to find things to do indoors to keep our children entertained and out of trouble!
+When the weather doesn’t cooperate, parents may struggle to find things to do indoors to keep their children entertained and out of trouble!

 So what do you do with those energy filled children, besides sitting them in front of the TV or another device?
 Don’t fret, here are a few ideas that can entertain their minds and release their energy.

 - Dance party – Crank the music up and start dancing!
 Everyone can show of their dance moves.
-This is great for mom and dad too because dancing is great cardio and calorie burner.
+Also, this is perfect for mom and dad too because dancing is great cardio and calorie burner.

-- Indoor bowling – To keep things from getting broken in the house, I use a rubber ball.
-For the pins I have used empty toilet paper rolls or empty water bottles.
-You can use anything that stands up on its own and is easily knocked over.
+- Indoor bowling – To keep things from getting broken in the house, use a rubber ball.
+For the pins use empty toilet paper rolls or empty water bottles.
+In other words, you can use anything that stands up on its own and is easily knocked over.

 - Scavenger hunt – This can be fun for toddlers and older children.
 For toddlers, use picture cards of items they need to find around the house.
 For older children, leave clues or puzzles that they have to figure out to find a certain item.

 - Indoor ring toss – If you don’t mind taking a few minutes to cut up a couple paper plates then this activity is for you.
-To make the stand simply take an empty paper towel roll, cut a few slits in one end, flatten the flaps out and tape it down to the backside of a paper plate.
+To make the stand simply take an empty paper towel roll and cut a few slits in one end.
+Then, flatten the flaps out and tape it down to the backside of a paper plate.
 Cut holes in a few other paper plates (to create rings).
 Have the kids decorate the rings.
-Then toss your homemade rings and try to get them on the stand.
+Lastly, toss your homemade rings and try to get them on the stand.

 - Balloon ball – Simply blow up a balloon and toss it back and forth.
 Each player will try to not let the balloon hit the floor.
 If you want to use something other than your hands you can make “rackets” out of paper plates with Popsicle sticks glued/taped to them (to create a handle).

 - Kids Charades – Charades can be a fun game for the whole family.
 When coming up for ideas to use in the game try to base it on the age group of the kids.
 For young children, think of simple ideas that they can act out like animals or cartoon shows.
 If the kids are a bit older you can combine ideas.
-I found some fun charade ideas on a site called Moms & Munchkins.
+However, if you need help thinking of some, check out the fun charade ideas on a site called Moms & Munchkins.

 - Activity Cube – On each of the six sides you can write the name of a basic exercise, such as: push-ups, sit-ups, jumping jacks, etc. Each person gets a chance to roll the cube and everyone has to do whichever exercise it lands on.
 Whoever can do the most of that particular exercise wins that round.
 It’s another great way to exhaust that pent up energy.